CASFRI/PostgreSQL-Table-Translation-Framework/doc/engineSpecs.md

     the first translation?):

-    -   The list of target attributes names must match the names and the order defined in the "targetAttributeList" configuration variable.
+    -   The list of target attributes names must match the names and the order defined in the “targetAttributeList” configuration variable.
 Each name should be shorter than 64 charaters and contain no spaces.
     -   Helper function names should match existing functions and their